wso2/identity-apps/.changeset/serious-snakes-pay.md

 ---
-"@wso2is/admin.email-management.v1": patch
-"@wso2is/core": patch
-"@wso2is/console": patch
+"@wso2is/console": minor
 ---

-Update locale dropdown in email templates to include all locales available
+Update locale dropdown in email and sms template edit pages to display all locales available